stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 # Step Two: Pruning Dead References

-I’d heard a lot about “pruning”, so that was where I started.
+I’d heard a lot about "pruning", so that was where I started.
 However, the manual page for `git prun` begins with the following note:

 > In most cases, users should run `git gc`, which calls `git prune`

 Having started with `git gc` then, you can appreciate my confusion that.
 I still had all of my branches.

-Beginning to despair and believe that “pruning” meant something fundamentally different in `git` from gardening.
+Beginning to despair and believe that "pruning" meant something fundamentally different in `git` from gardening.
 The branches didn’t get cut!
 Turns out I was just hasty.
 The idea behind pruning _is_ what we’re looking for aftterall - it’s just where we prune that matters.

 Instead of `git prune`, we want to remove the references we have locally that no longer exist on the remote branch.
 To do that, we use `git fetch --prune <name>`